LuisAlejandro/movie-box/README.md

 ## 🕵🏾 Hacking suggestions

 - You can set up CI on Travis if you want to modify this Github Action.
-You just have to configure the environment secrets as environment variables on travis.
+You just have to configure the environment secrets as environment variables on Travis.
 A build will be triggered on every push for the `develop` branch.
 Careful, your gist WILL be updated.
 - You can also test the script locally with Lando and Docker:

   * Install [Docker Community Edition](https://docs.docker.com/install/#supported-platforms) according with your operating system